 Gupta: My advice to a person who fumbled a catch in yesterday’s game is to try again.
 Or also to explore other roles in that sport, such as batting, as that young individual may have natural advantages for other roles in that sport.

 This research is published in the journal Frontiers in Psychology.
-Gupta’s involvement in a ResearchGate discussion played a key role in the discovery of the significance of interval timing functions of the brain.
 A related article was previously published at ResearchGate.

 Photo courtesy of Steven Spence